 “The FNB Connect mobile offering will add value to our customers’ lives as it is seamlessly integrated into all our banking systems,” adds Celliers.

 The integration of this offering with digital platforms such as FNB’s Online Banking will afford customers the benefit of a single login to simultaneously manage their financial and mobile accounts.
+This provides peace of mind knowing that the same advanced security that protects customers’ financial accounts will also protect their mobile accounts.

 Customers will also have the option to easily port their existing cellphone number through FNB’s electronic banking channels.